-So, the case is, the account creation forms at the front-offices of stores are exploited by inserting malicious URL(s) as the first name and/or the last name.
+So, the case is, that the account creation forms at the front offices of stores are exploited by inserting malicious URL(s) as the first name and/or the last name.
 Further, it warned that the exploit is not limited to some specific versions, instead, it might affect other versions too, if it hasn’t yet.

 The primary aim of the spammers might either be to send the users to his spammy/advertising pages or this exploit could be used for phishing.

 After PrestaShop had provided the users with an immediate solution for this exploit.
 And we also pressed you for performing the below-mentioned quick fixes without delay.